Manchester United news: Red Devils confirm Sir Alex Ferguson to return as manager for special 1999 reunion match | Goal.com

 Man Utd confirm Sir Alex Ferguson to return as manager for special 1999 reunion match

-Manchester United have confirmed that Sir Alex Ferguson will return to the dugout for a special reunion match to mark the 20th anniversary of the club's treble-winning campaign.
+Manchester United have confirmed that Sir Alex Ferguson will return to the dugout for a special reunion match to mark the 20th anniversary of the club's treble-winning campaign, the club have announced on their official website.

 A Manchester United Legends side - managed by their legendary Scotsman - will play Bayern Munich Legends at Old Trafford on May 26 in a repeat of their famous 2-1 Champions League final comeback win that sealed their third major trophy of the 1998-99 season.